pyun96/recursive-action-scanner/README.md

 - **Commit hashes**: `actions/upload-artifact@abc123def456789...` (full 40-char SHA)

 ### PR Scanning Behavior
-When scanning Pull Requests, the scanner analyzes **only the newly added lines** in the PR diff, not the entire file content.
+When scanning Pull Requests, the scanner analyzes **only the newly added lines** in both markdown and workflow files in the PR diff, not the entire file content.
 This means:

+- ✅ **Scans markdown files**: Detects action references added to documentation/README files
+- ✅ **Scans workflow files**: Detects new GitHub Actions added to `.github/workflows/` files
-- ✅ **Scans only new actions**: Only action references added in the PR are analyzed
+- ✅ **Only new actions**: Only action references added in the PR are analyzed
 - ✅ **Ignores existing actions**: Previously approved actions in the file are not re-scanned
 - ✅ **Efficient processing**: Faster scanning by focusing on changes
 - 🔄 **Fallback support**: If diff data is unavailable, falls back to full file scan